Close-up of a weasel peaking out from underneath a customer's deck.

 What Does a Weasel Look Like?

-Weasels are small mammals in the Mustelidae family, which includes mink, otters, ferrets, and badgers.
-They have long, snake-like bodies ranging from about 7 to 9 inches in length.
-They have short legs, small ears, sharp teeth, and claws.
-Three species of weasels are found in Wisconsin:
+Weasels are small mammals in the Mustelidae family, which also includes mink, otters, ferrets, and badgers.
+They have long, slender bodies measuring approximately 7 to 9 inches in length, with short legs, small ears, and sharp teeth and claws.
+Wisconsin is home to three species of weasels: the long-tailed weasel, the short-tailed weasel, and the least weasel.

 The long-tailed weasel has brown fur on its back and legs, white or slightly yellow belly fur, and a long black-tipped tail.
 Long-tailed weasels are 11 to 17 inches long and weigh between 3 and 10 ounces.
 Their tails are nearly half the length of their bodies.